programmerraja/MyBlog/content/notes/2024/Transformer.md

 4. **AdaGrad and RMSProp**: These are older optimizers that adjust the learning rates of model parameters based on the frequency of their updates during training.

+#### SGD

+**Batch Gradient Descent**: Computes the gradient of the loss function with respect to the parameters for the entire training dataset and updates the parameters once per iteration.
+This can be computationally expensive for large datasets.

+**Stochastic Gradient Descent**: Computes the gradient of the loss function for each training example individually and updates the parameters for each training example.
+This makes SGD much faster and more efficient for large datasets.

 **Loss Function:** The loss function in a Transformer model defines the objective that the optimizer seeks to minimize during training.
 For tasks like machine translation or language modeling, common loss functions include: